algorand/pyteal/docs/abi.rst

 In addition to accepting ABI types as arguments, it's also possible for a subroutine to return an ABI type value.

-As mentioned in the Computed Value section (TODO: link), operations which return ABI values instead of traditional :code:`Expr` objects need extra care.
+As mentioned in the :ref:`Computed Values` section, operations which return ABI values instead of traditional :code:`Expr` objects need extra care.
 In order to solve this problem for subroutines, a new decorator, :any:`@ABIReturnSubroutine <ABIReturnSubroutine>` has been introduced.

 The :code:`@ABIReturnSubroutine` decorator should be used with subroutines that return an ABI value.
 Subroutines defined with this decorator will have two places to output information: the function return value, and a `keyword-only argument <https://peps.python.org/pep-3102/>`_ called :code:`output`.
 The function return value must remain an :code:`Expr`, while the :code:`output` keyword argument will contain the ABI value the subroutine wishes to return.
 An example is below: